jerome-trc/biomorph/ATTRIB.md

 Sprite RUCKA is derived from Sonik.o.fan's reshading of Doom 64's backpack sprite, which itself is courtesy of Midway Games Inc.

+Sprites STYX A through D use the work of Realm667 user CaptainToenail ("Adrenaline Kit").

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?p=1240563#p1240563) by Sonik.o.fan provided the basis for the following graphics:
 - Sprites CBRN A through D
 - Sprites PNVG A and B
+- Sprites STYX A through D

 ## Fonts